 Discounts & Coupons

 Companies have used discounts and coupons for a long time to entice new customers and reward repeat customers.
-Specifically, nearly 50% of retail businesses say that giving new customer discounts and coupons is the best way to generate long-term revenue and sell products.
+Specifically, nearly 50% of retail businesses say that giving new customers discounts and coupons is the best way to generate long-term revenue and sell products.

 You can send discounts and coupons through an email newsletter service or social media promotions.
 You can also promote new customer discounts on your website’s landing pages, so it’s the first thing new visitors see.